First, a short history

 So now we know that home grown and home preserved food has the most flavor and nutrition you can get.
 But what about the cost?
 If you grow your own, glean from neighbors, friends or farmers, then yes, home-canned food is very economical.
 Even if you get your produce from CSAs, farmer’s markets or local farmers, it will be still be a bargain.

 Let’s take apples, for example.
 Locally grown apples are so abundant, you can get lots of free apples with very little effort.
 So a jar of applesauce will cost you less than 25¢ in supplies.
 The lid will cost about 15¢ (unless you use Tattler reusable lids.)
 Now I usually don’t factor the cost of energy cost into my canning cost.
 I figure it’s about an even trade with the cost of running into town to go to the

 store.
 But let’s says you do want to factor energy costs in.
 Canning a batch of seven quart jars will cost you another $1 or so.
 Divided by seven (because we usually can a batch of seven jars at a time), that less than 15¢ are jar.
 So even factoring in energy and materials cost, a 1-quart jar of applesauce costs about 55-70¢.

 Even if you buy your fruit, you will still usually find that canning is, at worst, a break-even deal.
-We can buy a lug of peaches her for about $25-30.
-Having lived out west, I think that’s terribly expensive.
+Here in ND we can buy a lug of peaches her for about $25-30.
+Having lived out west, where fruit is abundant, I think that’s terribly expensive.
 But that lug will give you about 12 quarts of peaches, plus a few extra for eating or for a nice pie.
 That works out to about $3/quart.
 A small can of peaches (equivalent to about 1 pint or 1/2 quart) at the store costs about $1.50.
 So even buying peaches at $30/lug, it’s a break even deal.
 And you have a product that tastes infinitely better and has better nutrition.